Sometimes you may feel dissatisfied with the way a situation has been handled. That’s why we’re here.

 The first thing we do is ask for the appropriate documents and look at these closely.

-An investigation determines whether the actions complained about were lawful and reasonable, and also whether the correct process has been followed.
+An investigation determines whether the administrative actions complained about were lawful and reasonable, and also whether the correct process has been followed.

 We act impartially and investigate complaints thoroughly and fairly, making decisions based on facts and evidence.